Wilderness First Responder (WFR)

 To accomplish the WFR Scope of Practice, our Wilderness First Responder students learn:

-• Reporting tools like the SOAP note and verbal short report.
+- Reporting tools like SOAP notes and verbal short reports.

 What to Wear and Bring to a Wilderness First Responder Course?

-Start with an open mind and willingness to learn.
-As an intense and professional level certification, a Wilderness First Responder course can be grueling.
+Start with an open mind and a willingness to learn.
+As an intense and professional-level certification, a Wilderness First Responder course can be challenging.

 We spend as much time outside as possible—rain or shine—so come prepared for all types of weather.
 Dress in layers to comfortably transition between the indoor classroom and outdoor scenarios.
-You’ll be sitting, kneeling, and lying on the ground during hands-on activities.
+You will be sitting, kneeling, and lying on the ground during hands-on activities.

 To enhance realism, we use makeup (moulage) to simulate injuries in practice scenarios.
-Moulage greatly improves the quality of training, so please wear clothing that you don’t mind getting dirty or stained.
+Moulage improves the quality of training, so please wear clothing that you do mind getting dirty or stained.

 We provide all the basic tools necessary to learn and practice WFR skills, but we recommend you bring the following:

-• A backpack and any personal gear you commonly use while working or recreating outdoors (these will be used in training scenarios).
+- A backpack and any personal gear you commonly use while working or recreating outdoors (these will be utilized during training scenarios).

-• Comfortable, weather-appropriate clothing you don’t mind getting dirty or stained (we use makeup called moulage to simulate injuries).
+- Comfortable, weather-appropriate clothing you do not mind getting dirty or stained (we use makeup called moulage to simulate injuries).

-• You’re also welcome to bring your personal first aid kit if you'd like feedback or suggestions—we’re happy to help you refine it for your specific needs.
+- You’re also welcome to bring your personal first aid kit if you would like feedback or suggestions—we are happy to help you refine it for your specific needs.

 How to Recertify your BMT WFR Certification

-Backcountry Medical Training Wilderness First Responder certification exceeds the industry standards for recertification.
-For example, NOLS Wilderness Medicine “welcomes eligible graduates from other providers…” who “…possess a current (unexpired) WFR certification from a provider whose programming meets or exceeds the guidelines established by the Wilderness Medicine Education Collaborative (WMEC).
-WFR courses with a minimum of 70 hours of total instruction and a minimum of 45 hours of in-person instruction will be recognized.
-NOLS Wilderness Medicine does not recognize certifications from entirely online training.”
-Earning your WFR certification via an in-person Backcountry Medical Training course ensures that you will be able to maintain your certification elsewhere if needed.
+For example, NOLS Wilderness Medicine “welcomes eligible graduates from other providers” who “possess a current (unexpired) WFR certification from a provider whose programming meets or exceeds the guidelines established by the Wilderness Medicine Education Collaborative (WMEC).”
+NOLS recognizes WFR courses that include a minimum of 70 total instructional hours, with at least 45 hours of in-person instruction, and does not accept certifications earned entirely online.

 Accreditation